What is a GIT/REP (real property) form?

 What is "Consideration"?

-Does the consideration listed on GIT/REP-1, GIT/REP-2, or GIT/REP-3, include the dollar amount on the deed and the value of the mortgage?
+Does the consideration listed on the GIT/REP-1, GIT/REP-2, or GIT/REP-3, include the dollar amount on the deed and the value of the mortgage?

 Can the withholding be more than 2% of the consideration?

-What do you need to supply for a waiver?
+What is required to request a waiver?

-For a waiver, you need the original deed, the settlement sheet, the proposed deed, the GIT/REP-4 with the top and middle filled out, and a cover letter explaining why you are requesting the waiver.
+To request a waiver, you need the original deed, the settlement sheet, the proposed deed, the GIT/REP-4 with the top and middle filled out, and a cover letter explaining why you are requesting the waiver.

+Yes.
 If the settlement sheet says the seller is getting zero proceeds or has to pay money at closing, the seller can check box 14 on the GIT/REP-3.

 What if the payment check hasn't been processed by DORES after so many months subsequent to the county mailing the payment and recording the deed?